Lebensborn: False assumptions

-Himmler's effort to secure a "racially pure" Greater Germany, sloppy journalism on the subject, as well as Nazi ideology retained by some, led to persistent false assumptions about the programme.
+Himmler's effort to secure a "racially pure" Greater Germany, sloppy journalism on the subject, and Nazi ideology retained by some, led to persistent false assumptions about the programme.
 The main misconception was that the programme involved coercive breeding.
 The first stories reporting that Lebensborn was a coercive breeding programme can be found in the German-language magazine Revue, which ran a series on the subject in the 1950s.

 The programme did intend to promote the growth of Aryan populations, through encouraging relationships between German soldiers and Nordic women in occupied countries.
 Access to Lebensborn was restricted in accordance with the Nordicist eugenic and racial policies of Nazism, which could be referred to as supervised selective breeding.
 Recently discovered records and ongoing testimony of Lebensborn children – and some of their parents – shows that some SS men did sire children in Himmler's Lebensborn program.
 This was widely rumored within Germany during the period of the programme.